Umuhasna/alx-low_level_programming/README.md

-This is about low-level programming
+This is alx C programming project.
+And about debugging of code.